Futarimiti/learn-sql/TCL/Transactions.md

 It is contrasted with the remainder of the software, which might be concerned with lower-level details of managing a database, or displaying the user interface, system infrastructure, or generally connecting various parts of the program.

-For instance, the complete business logic behind a cash transaction where account A transfers £10000 to account B is:
+For instance, the complete business logic behind a bank transfer of £10000 from account A to B is:

-    UPDATE Account A DECREASE £10000;
+    UPDATE account_A DECREASE £10000;
-    UPDATE Account B INCREASE £10000;
+    UPDATE account_B INCREASE £10000;

-This is the most basic unit of the business, where both actions must be either **both** successful or **both** failed.
+In this most basic unit of the business, two actions must be **both** successful or **both** unsuccessful.

-### Concept of transaction

-A transaction is a complete business logic consists of multiple update statements on data;
-which, again, must be either **all** successful or **all** failed.

 So basically, a transaction is a batch of update statements that must be successfully executed all in once.